 - Have both a core and cumulative grade point average (GPA) of 3.0 or higher;\ and - Meet the minimum test score requirements on either the ACT or SAT.
-The last test date to qualify is July 13, 2019 for the ACT and June 1, 2019 for the SAT.
+The last test date to qualify is July 18, 2020 for the ACT and June 6, 2020 for the SAT.
 Scores from multiple tests cannot be combined.
 Scores on the writing portions of the ACT and SAT are NOT included in the calculation.

-Minimum test score requirements for PROMISE eligibility (national tests only)
+Minimum test score requirements for PROMISE eligibility

 ACT SAT

 Composite: 22 Total score: 1100

 English: 20 Reading/writing: 530

 Math: 20 Math: 520

 Science: 20

 Reading: 20